Funded research projects

 The overall aim of this collaborative pilot research project is to gain improved understanding of the motivators and challenges for sustained hygiene behaviour change in relation to water, sanitation and hygiene (WASH) in Nepal.
 The project is focused on the Bajhang district of Nepal, and Nepal Red Cross (N-RC) and Australian Red Cross (A-RC) will be partners in this work.

 This pilot project proposal has emerged from, and will be supported by, a close collaboration between our research team and the Australian Red Cross (A-RC).
 Australian Red Cross has secured funding from AusAid for a new 4-year water, sanitation and hygiene (WASH) project in Nepal, in Bajhang district in the Far West Region, which will begin in late 2013.
-The district has a moderate-average access to water (76%) and very poor sanitation coverage (16%), with a very high level of diarrhoeal disease and death, particularly in children.
+The district has moderate-average access to water (76%) and very poor sanitation coverage (16%), with a very high level of diarrhoeal disease and death, particularly in children.
 This collaborative A-RC project aims to improve health, gender and social inclusion outcomes through the following measures: declaring 'open (air) defecation free' areas; improved general sanitation and hygiene in households; access to safe drinking water as well as adequate water for household use; inclusion of people with disabilities and socially marginalised people in WASH decision-making; inclusion of women in training and participation; and, universal access to toilets in schools.
 The A-RC project builds on well-established connections in Nepal including with the Ministry of Urban Development, the Department of Water Supply and Sewerage, UNICEF, District Development Committees, Nepal Red Cross Society, and community-based organisations.

 Globally, most WASH programs use participatory methodologies and health messaging to promote hygiene behaviour change.
 The A-RC operationalises the International Federation of the Red Cross (IFRC) Behaviour Change Framework to guides its WASH work, which emphasises: hand-cleaning with soap/ash, maintaining good water quality, food hygiene, use of latrines, and personal hygiene.
 The project will address a need for increased understanding of the ways in which local environmental, social and cultural contexts motivate or hinder sustained behaviour change.
-This pilot project will make an important initial contribution to the understanding of the whole team about how to improve effectiveness of WASH programs in Nepal and other countries.
+This pilot project will make an important initial contribution to the understanding of the whole team about how to improve the effectiveness of WASH programs in Nepal and other countries.

 Improving girls' body satisfaction and well-being through social media literacy